Frequently Asked Questions:

 I want to support local, sustainable agriculture.
 How do I get started?

-Check out the weekly farmers' markets happening in Charlottesville by accessing these sites and learning more about hours of operations: Albemarle Farmers' Markets, Charlottesville City Market, Farmers in the Park, Key's Corner Indoor Market (winter only), Buy Fresh Buy Local.
+Check out the weekly farmers' markets happening in our area: Albemarle Farmers' Markets, Charlottesville City Market, Farmers in the Park, Key's Corner Indoor Market (winter only), and Buy Fresh Buy Local.

 Are there any volunteer opportunities focused on environmental practices?

-I'm a student, what kind of opportunities can I pursue outside of the campus relating to sustainability?
+I'm a student and I want to do more!
+What kind of opportunities can I pursue outside of the campus relating to sustainability?

 The volunteer programs mentioned above are great ways to get started.
-Additionally, you can sign up for our newsletter to be up to date on events and other opportunities in the area.
-Click the "Keep in Touch" button at the top right of the page to sign up.
-CvilleREA also offers a student membership option for those who are interested in learning more about the renewable energy sector in Cville.
-With this membership, students can attend informational panels, learning luncheons, join a committee, and collaborate with Charlottesville City and Albemarle County to advocate for the growth of the local renewable energy economy.
-For more information about the membership, email email@example.com!
+Make sure you sign up for our newsletter to stay up to date on events and other opportunities in the area.
+CvilleREA also offers a student membership option for those who are interested in learning more about the renewable energy sector in Charlottesville.
+With this membership, students can attend informational panels and learning lunches, join a committee, and collaborate with Charlottesville City and Albemarle County to advocate for the growth of the local renewable energy economy.
+For more information about the membership, email firstname.lastname@example.org.